 If you’re shopping for a bottle or choosing a glass from a menu, McKenzie recommends asking about the wine’s body, acidity, sweetness, and fruitiness.
 Then, she says, be honest about what you prefer, and let the sommelier guide you in the right direction.
 Many of these wines pair well with light, simple dishes.
 Flannery says, “Natural wines are fantastic with salty and funky foods.
 Think artisanal aged hard cheeses.
 Or seafoods with salinity like calamari, shrimp, or mussels.”
 Expect to spend $20 to $30 on a great-tasting bottle.

 And don’t be shy about drinking up—natural wines don’t necessarily improve with age.
-Store them upright in a cool, dark space and enjoy within a year.
-Below, shop some of our favorites.
+Store them upright in a cool, dark space and enjoy them within a year.

 All Avaline wines are organic, and the rosé is a wonderfully light and refreshing sip for hot weather.
 With tasting notes of stone and tropical fruits with a peppery finish, this blended wine from France has zero grams of sugar per glass, which is hard to find in a sweet-tasting rosé.